katelyncho/Deepfake-Simulator_chrome-extension/README.md

 ### It doesn't work if there are two faces detected on the camera!
 Make sure to have one person's face on the screen

 Did you think it looks funny?
-Or were you uncomfortable looking ot the images?
+Or were you uncomfortable looking at the images?
 This extension was made to awaken awareness of having your face online, inspired by increasing cases of deepfake crimes.
 I wanted to mimic deepfake without using deepfake generation to show what could happen.
 I don't mind if you use this as a joke, a prank, or a serious purpose, but I still hope my intension is delivered!

 # Copyrights